danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 * There are multiple secrets stored in `config/secrets.yml` in addition to `secret_key_base`. i.e. the application code has references to `Rails.application.secrets.some_secret`, `Rails.application.secrets.another_secret`, etc.
 * Your project is not configured with a tool to convert secrets to environment variables.
 Keep in mind you'll still need to manage one new secret `RAILS_MASTER_KEY`.

-For example, suppose the `config/secrets.yml` contains plain-text values from all environments (assuming it was a private source repository and if the team didn't have a secrets manager, then this would have been the easiest option, albeit not that secure in case of a breach of the source code hosting).
+For example, suppose the `config/secrets.yml` contains plain-text values from all environments (assuming it was a private source repository and if the team didn't have a secrets manager, then this would have been the easiest option, albeit not that secure should the source code get leaked).

 The actual secret values would be long random alpha-numeric strings such as `b9efa92ff...`, but I'm putting in simple legible values for demonstration purposes: